OpenNTI/nti.dataserver/docs/nginx-gunicorn.rst

 content and direct to nginx.
 It also listens or port 843 (the flash socket policy port) and directs that to the dataserver as well (in plain TCP mode).

+Note that with haproxy in front, you probably want to disable nginx proxying to the dataserver and let haproxy do all the direction.

 ::